RAFTING and HIKING the GRAND CANYON

 We started the day with a short 6-mile ride to the Main Nankoweap Canyon campsite to start another of the four “classic” Grand Canyon hikes.

-This short but steep hike ascends a well-built trail done in the 90s by several groups over a few seasons.
-Many large rocks have been moved to form great steps.
-The trail ends at 4 granaries at the base of the Redwall.
-One was damaged by the local natives but has been repaired.
+This short but steep hike ascends a well-built trail constructed in the 1990s by several groups over several seasons.
+Many large rocks have been moved to form significant steps.
+The trail ends at four granaries at the base of the Redwall.
+The local natives damaged one, but it has been repaired.
 Granaries were used to store beans and squash seeds for next year’s crop.
 This is one of the GC “classic” hikes, famous for its photogenic downstream view of the Colorado in Marble Canyon.

 There is a shorter, flat hike from the river to a ruin on the delta of the creek.